 A Luxury Tea Pot

 Once your Hasami bowl situation is squared away, consider investing in a teapot that can function as a centerpiece for your breakfast table.
-The striking profile and off-white glaze will make any day feel slightly sunnier.
+The striking profile and off-white glaze will maybe even make you a morning person.

 A Fun Danish Option